Do you have a horse that has water that runs out of the anus before, during or after he poos?

 There were multiple presentations on free fecal water at the EEHNC conference.
 Here is a summary of the main points:

-FFW is a condition in which horses produce normal feces, but before, during or after defecation, free water runs out of the anus.
+Free Fecal Water (FFW) is a condition in which horses produce normal feces, but before, during or after defecation, free water runs out of the anus.

 There appears to be no effect on general health associated with the condition, but it can cause skin irritation and it becomes a management (and appearance) issue for you as the owner.

 Causes can include abrupt changes in forages, a change from hay to haylage and use of large amounts of high-moisture wrapped forages.
 Horses that have suffered previous bouts of colitis, geldings and paint horses are at higher risk.
 The association for geldings and paints is thought to be due to their position in social hierarchy and higher levels of stress.